openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 Specification`_.
 It is not necessary to provide a service specification directly as TripleO will generate one dynamically.
-However, one may provide their own service specification by disabling the dynmaic spec generation and providing a path to their service specification as shown in the following::
+However, one may provide their own service specification by disabling the dynamic spec generation and providing a path to their service specification as shown in the following::

   parameter_defaults: